 What are The 5 Love Languages for Men?

 Gary Chapman’s concept of the “Five Love Languages” is a framework that outlines how people tend to express and receive love.
 These languages aim to help people better understand their partners and strengthen their relationships.
-Here are the five love languages according to Chapman:
+Here are the five men love languages according to Chapman:

 - Words of Affirmation: This love language involves verbal acknowledgment and compliments.
 People who resonate with this language value positive affirmations, spoken affection, and encouragement.
 For them, a simple “I love you” or “You mean a lot to me” can go a long way.